 Focus or Lens Breathing

 Some lens designs do something called breathing.
 This is when the focal length shortens as the lens is focused closely, or when the field of view widens as the lens is focused closely.
 This is common to zooms but not limited to them.
+This makes it hard to use a depth of field calculator because the focal length of the lens is changing.

 To determing if a lens exhibits breathing, install an extension tube and focus the lens to infinity.
 Then focus the lens without the extension tube to the same distance and see if there is a difference between the size of the subjects.
 This is really only a problem for the times when needing to focus the lens to its closest focusing point.
 For distant subjects, it should not matter.
 This also presents problems for cameras that can have their focus point on the edge of the frame because the subject can move out of the frame as the lens breaths.